How to shorten time to value with better user onboarding

 And those benefits end up compounding over time.
 Dan Wolchonok, Head of Product and Analytics at Reforge, explained in his talk at Price Intelligently's 2015 SaaSFest conference that a 15% improvement in user retention in the first week compounded into nearly twice the number of retained users after 10 weeks.

-this is a graph that shows the compounding improvements of user retention over time
+Graph showing the compounding improvements of user retention over time

 Image courtesy of Dan Wolchonok